Author of The Bug Out Book and The NEW Interactive Prepper’s Book of Lists

 It’s important to have a plan, a backup plan, and a backup to your backup.
 Often, in a bug-out scenario, that plan includes a difficult hike over rough terrain.
 Have you thought about who you’ll be taking with you?

 Are there children old enough to walk on their own for long distances, or will you be carrying them?
 A 25-pound child piggy-backing on you will drain your energy very quickly, especially if you are going up and down steep trails.
 What about elderly family members?
 If you have a frail parent with a heart condition or age-related dementia, bugging out on foot is simply not an option for you.
 (Unless you can rig up a sturdy cart with knobby, off-road tires and pull it.)
 If you have family members that can’t make it, you must plan for your on-foot-bug-out to take far longer than normal.
 That doesn’t make it impossible.
 It just means that you MUST consider these things in advance and make modifications to your travel arrangements.

 When to go is every bit as important as whether to go

 If you live in the heart of the city, civil unrest is going down, and the homes around you are getting burned to the ground by rioters, you may have missed your window of opportunity for easy evacuation.

 If there are only two roads out and everyone else has decided it’s time to go, you may be too late to get out quickly.
 For example, places like New York City and San Francisco are accessible by only a couple of bridges.
-With the huge populations there, getting out of those cities would be nearly impossible if you wait too long to leave.
+Getting out of those cities would be nearly impossible with the huge populations there if you wait too long to leave.